Technology Resource List

-Lime Aloud: Lime Aloud is a package consisting of Lime (a music notation program that allows for music creation and import from OCR, MusicXML, and other notation programs, and exports multiple formats), SharpEyes (musical score optical character recognition software), and JAWS scripts to allow blind musicians to import, create, and export music to GOODFEEL, print, and other notation software.
+Lime Aloud: Lime Aloud is a package consisting of Lime (a music notation program that allows for music creation and import from OCR, MusicXML, and other notation programs, and exports multiple formats), SharpEyes (musical score optical character recognition software), and JAWS scripts to allow blind musicians to import, create, and export music to GOODFEEL, to other notation software, and to print.
 Dancing Dots.
 Price: $749.

 Perky Duck: Perky Duck is a basic Braille editor which allows for direct entry of Braille characters into a computer by allowing the keyboard to be used for 6-key entry.
 It does not contain formatting options.
 Instead, it acts as a Perkins Braille Writer Emulator for the PC.
 It is often used as a tool for practicing Braille input in educational environments.
 Users of the software should be aware that they will have to have a keyboard that supports N-Key Rollover functionality for the program to work correctly.
 Duxbury Systems.
 Price: Free.